 Digital twins are virtual replicas of living and non-living objects that data scientists and IT pros can use to run simulations for testing purposes before real objects are built and deployed.
 They are also altering how technologies such as IoT, Artificial Intelligence (AI), and analytics are enhanced.

-A digital twin is a digital representation (real life simulation) of a physical object or system.
-Digital twins integrate internet of things, AI, machine learning and software analytics with spatial network graphs to create living digital simulation models that update and change as their physical counterparts change, according to Wikipedia.
+A digital twin is a digital representation (real-life simulation) of a physical object or system.
+Digital twins integrate the internet of things, AI, machine learning, and software analytics with spatial network graphs to create living digital simulation models that update and change as their physical counterparts change, according to Wikipedia.

 But the term “Digital Twin” really took off after Gartner named it as one of its top 10 strategic technology trends for the year 2017 saying that within three to five years:

 “billions of things will be represented by digital twins, a dynamic software model of a physical thing or system”.

 A year later, Gartner once again named digital twins as a top trend, saying that:

 “with an estimated 21 billion connected sensors and endpoints by 2020, digital twins will exist for billions of things in the near future.”